-- If there is an option to Save to your Microsoft account do not select this; Microsoft does not have the required Business Associate Agreement with CUMC to store keys or information.
+- If there is an option to Save to your Microsoft account do not select this; general Microsoft accounts are not covered by a required Business Associate Agreement with CUMC to store keys or information.

 - If you are prompted to Choose how much of your drive to encrypt, select the option to Encrypt entire drive.